ADDRESSING CLIENTS’ NEEDS DURING THE COVID-19 PANDEMIC

 Foreclosure advice: The Center is holding Foreclosure Advice Virtual Sessions.
 Homeowners facing foreclosure can sign up for advice sessions over video or phone, and get some individualized questions answered in a way that they could at our in-person clinics or through the Judicial Branch’s Volunteer Attorney Program.
 The program began on August 7, with 8 slots weekly and will expand if there’s enough demand from homeowners and capacity for us.
 Homeowners can sign up, answer a few short questions, and be set up with an appointment.
 These Sessions are in addition to the considerable amount of videos and materials available at www.ctfairhousing.org

 Apply for T-MAP on-line: The number of successful applications for the State’s TMAP program remains low and to date, with only 23 being found eligible.
 TMAP now has an on-line application in English.
 It has not yet been translated into Spanish.
-To apply for assistance by telephone, call 1-860-785-3111.
+To apply for assistance by telephone, call or text 1-860-785-3111.
 For more information about the program, click here

 Motel-dwellers are not considered homeless enough: When families face removal from their homes due to eviction, they are forced to separate or wait for long periods of time to get into a homeless shelter.
 As an alternative some families are moving to motels which they pay for themselves but then they are not considered homeless and do not receive homeless services.
-No one knows how many families call motels home.
+No one knows how many families call or text motels home.

 Moms, Black Americans and educators are in trouble as economic recovery slows: The last jobs report before the November 3 election shows that the economy continues to slow.
 Working mothers and Black American are falling behind and the new numbers show these groups lost even more ground in September.
 Congress has not passed a second stimulus package yet.